hchiam/sourcefetch-server/README.md

 **Problem:** If you give `await` an object that isn't a Promise (like what `.map` returns), then it'll evaluate immediately instead of actually waiting.

 **Solution:** Wrap the `.map` in `Promise.all`, like this: `await Promise.all(arr.map(async x => await someProcessing(x)))`

-## Todo:

-- #13: get next result if there's no code in the first one